-1st Offense The teacher will assign a grade of "zero" for the work in question and notify the school administrators of the incident.
+1stThe teacher will assign a grade of "zero" for the work in question andOffensenotify the school administrators of the incident.
 A copy of the referral and the assignment or test in question will be given to the administration, and parents will be notified.

 2nd Offense The teacher will assign a grade of "zero" for the work in question and notify the school administrators of the incident.
 The student will receive one day of out-of-school suspension (OSS).
 3rd Offense Incident will be reported to the administration.
 Student enrollment will be evaluated immediately.